Robinpig/Note/docs/CS/Java/Spring_Cloud/Ribbon.md

 ## Introduction

 Ribbon is a client-side load balancer that gives you a lot of control over the behavior of HTTP and TCP clients.
+It provides the following features

+- Load balancing
+- Fault tolerance
+- Multiple protocol (HTTP, TCP, UDP) support in an asynchronous and reactive model
+- Caching and batching

 Feign already uses Ribbon.

+> [!WARNING]
+>
+> Last Release on Nov 17, 2021

 The following table shows the beans that Spring Cloud Netflix provides by default for Ribbon: